linofex/GBpp-Emulator/README.md

 It works on Linux and Windows platforms.

 It requires SDL_2 library for graphic, timing, and inputs from keyboard.

-(For Windows users this library is already present in the ./SDL2 folder of this project)
+For Windows users this library is already present in the ./SDL2 folder of this project

+For Linux users:
+- Using apt-get `sudo apt-get install libsdl2-dev`
+- From [source](https://www.libsdl.org/download-2.0.php).
+Then `./configure`, `make all` and `sudo make install`

 ## Useful links